4d/docs/docs/REST/ClassFunctions.md

 }
 ```

+### Updating an entity with a related entity

-- Example 4: In this example, we associate an existing school to a Students entity.
+In this example, we associate an existing school to a Students entity.
 The `StudentsEntity` class has an API:

 ```
 // StudentsEntity class